Daniel-McCarthy/Partial-File-Renamer/README.md

 # Partial-File-Renamer
-A C# Utility made to batch rename selections of file names.
+A C# Utility made to batch rename selections of file names and search for files containing specific strings.
 ___________________________________________________________

 ------------------------------------------------------------------------------------------